cbg-ethz/pybda/docs/source/usage.rst

 ===============

 *Getting started* walks you through the installation of koios and to submit your first program.
-See the *examples* to get a better overview that koios has to offer.
+See the :doc:`examples <examples>` to get a better overview that koios has to offer.

 Installation
 ------------